John Sykes (entertainment industry executive)

 John Sykes (born May 14, 1955) is an American entertainment industry executive.
 He is the president of entertainment enterprises at iHeartMedia and the chairman of the Rock and Roll Hall of Fame Foundation.
 A co-founder of MTV, Sykes was previously president, VH1; president, Chrysalis Records, North America; and chairman and CEO, Infinity Broadcasting Corporation.

 Early life and education

 Sykes was raised in Schenectady, New York, the son of a retail executive and a college professor.
-He attended the at Syracuse University, where his college roommates were Phil Quartararo and talent agent Rob Light.
+He attended Syracuse University, where his college roommates were Phil Quartararo and talent agent Rob Light.
 He received a BS in communications from the S.I.
 Newhouse School of Public Communications in 1977, and upon graduation, was hired by Columbia Records.

 Career

 MTV

 John Sykes began his career in media in October 1980 when he was hired by Warner-Amex Satellite Entertainment Company (WASEC) as part of a development team that created the first-ever 24/7 cable music channel—MTV: Music Television.

 In August 1981, WASEC's cable music channel was launched under the name MTV: Music Television.
 Sykes' first position was Director of Promotion and Artist Relations, in which he was responsible for creating MTV's well-known, larger-than-life fantasy on-air promotions, including MTV's "One Night Stand" with bands like the Rolling Stones and Journey, John Mellencamp's "Pink House" giveaway and MTV's "Lost Weekend with Van Halen."
 These promotions helped to create and shape the MTV brand image, drawing millions of entries.
 Sykes also worked closely with artists, managers and record labels to bring content and partnerships to the video channel.

 While at MTV, Sykes helped to create and co-executive produced the first-ever MTV Video Music Awards (VMAs).
 He also held the role of Vice President, Programming and Productions, overseeing all studio operations, on-air promotion and long-form content on the network.

 In 1986 Sykes, Robert W. Pittman, Tom Freston and a group of MTV executives, and with the help from private equity firm Forstmann Little & Company, attempted a leveraged buyout of MTV Networks (now Viacom Media Networks).
 Before the buyout could be completed, MTV was sold to Viacom.